Key figures, free to lift

 Link to the specific page, not the homepage, so the date sticks to the claim.

 If you'd rather cite the primary source directly (the state DOI bulletin, the NAIC report, the PIPSO publication), we link it next to every figure on the page.
 Either path is fine.
-We're not precious about exclusivity, and we'd appreciate a courtesy mention if our compilation saved you the dig.
+No exclusivity terms.
+A courtesy citation is appreciated where the compilation, not the underlying source, saved the time.

 What's free to use, no permission needed